THI-CND/user_service/README.md

 ## Architecture
 ![Visualization of Software Architekture](./media/User-Service.drawio.png) This service provides a rest and a grpc endpoint by standard.
 As the user-service is just a Rest/GRPC Interface Layer for the DB with no internal logic, all functionality is provided in the Endpoint Implementation itself, without relying on some form of central service layer.
+It also supports generation and validation of jwt tokens.

 ## Getting Started